 Although you may take the SAT

-When do I take the test?
 You should take the PSAT (preliminary SAT) or the PLAN (pre-ACT) to practice for the real exams.
-You should take these tests your sophomore year or early in your junior year.
-This test is often offered directly through your high school.
+You should take these tests your sophomore year or early in your junior year. … Take them the first time early in your junior year.
+This gives you time to take them again and try to improve your test scores.

 Tenth grade is pretty early to begin SAT prep. … This is because the SAT assumes a certain amount of knowledge and experience coming into the test, and you are still a full year in school behind the level of experience that most students have when they take the SAT.